 - 1. As part of the planning process for a re-evaluation, a SCORE meeting (scope of re-evaluation and evaluation planning meeting) must be held to determine the scope of the re-evaluation. - 2.
-The campus-based diagnostician is responsible for the SCORE meeting.
-The SCORE meeting can be held in a variety of different ways including face-to-face, phone call, or email.
-This meeting is not an ARD meeting unless requested by the parent.
+The campus-based evaluator is responsible for the SCORE meeting (Diagnostician, LSSP, or SLP).
+The SCORE meeting can be held in a variety of different ways including face- to- face, phone call, or email.
+This meeting is not an ARD meeting unless requested by parent.
 This meeting must include input from the campus evaluation specialists, teachers, parents, and other staff members as appropriate. - 3.
-The SCORE Meeting should be held at least 90 days prior to the three-year re-evaluation due date. - 4.
-Once the SCORE Document is completed, it will be uploaded into SuccessEd - 5.
-If any formal testing is deemed necessary based on the SCORE documents, parental consent will be obtained and all components of the FIE template will be completed formally and/or informally.
-A FIE will be completed, compiling current and previous evaluation data into one comprehensive report. - 6.
+The SCORE Meeting should be held at least 90 days prior to the three-year re-evaluation due date.

+- 4. If any formal testing is deemed necessary based on the SCORE documents, parental consent will be obtained and all components of the FIE template will be completed formally and/or informally.
+A FIE will be completed; compiling current and previous evaluation data into one comprehensive report. - 5.
 The date of the report is the date it is completed.
 The eligibility report (if applicable) should have the same date.
-This date becomes the new FIE date. - 7.
+This date becomes the new FIE date. - 6.
 The only addendum reports that will be used are for related services (to add or dismiss).
 FIE addendums can also be used to make corrections or clarifications to the locked reports.